 The grant is a flat-rate payment, which means you will be awarded an amount per month of study or work calculated on a daily basis.
 If you study for one semester this will usually be three to five months, depending where you go.
-If you study for a full academic year it will be a maximum of 10 months.
+If you study for a full academic year it will be a maximum of 9 months.
 Work placements are more variable, but must be between two and 12 months.
 Funding for 2014/15 is limited to 10 months.

 You use the grant to pay your living costs and travel abroad.
 You are not required to provide any receipts.